 This tour coincides with not only the Transnistrian National Day celebrations, but the only Soviet-style military parade left in Europe!
 Officially known the Pridnestrovian Moldavian Republic (PMR), and often referred to as the last of the Soviet Union – Transnistria is one of the four unrecognized countries and frozen conflict zones that litter the regions of the old Soviet Empire.
-This year will be especially big, as it is the 30th anniversary of the foundation of Transnitria!

 Guests arrive at own leisure and transfer to our centrally located hostel near the gara de nord area of Bucharest

 Meet at 6pm and head out for a group dinner at Caru Cu Bere in the old town of Bucharest.